lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > TYPOS

+-->

 > p.4, "an specific"

-Fixed in an earlier edit.

 > p.9, "Tesler & Enea, 1968 (Spring)".
 Maybe (Spring) is unneeded :-)

-I've thought this was odd for a while.
-Yeah, we can change it.

 > p.30, should addInPool be addHandlerInPool? or addHandler? confused.

-Fixed in an earlier edit.

 > p.30, "Early quiescence no risk"

-Fixed in an earlier edit.

 > p.31, "the [...] pattern I described above": who is "I"?

-Fixed in an earlier edit.

 > p.34, "in lambda_LVish, the put operations took two arguments": do you
 > mean lambda_LVar?

-Good catch!
-Fixed now.

 > p.48, "both forks must compete" -> "complete"?

-Good catch!
-Fixed now.

 > p.49, "Section ??"

-Fixed in an earlier edit.

 > p.51, "we are [...] calling getKey on the Book key, as before": are
 > we? the code does not seem to contain a call to getKey.

-Fixed in an earlier edit.

 > p.56 and 57, should "ellipses" be "..."?
 > should "DOT" be "."?

-Fixed in an earlier edit.
+All of these are fixed -- thank you!

 > p.66, "handler events" : do you mean "event handlers"?

-I think that by "handler events" we must have meant "events that occur because of executing a handler's callback".
-But I think it's okay to just say "events" here.
+By "handler events", we meant "events that occur because of executing a handler's callback".
+We've changed it to simply "events".

 > p.69, "psuedocode"

-Good catch!
-Fixed.
-(This didn't even look wrong to me!
-I'm slipping off my game...)

 > p.76, "a more manageable" : missing word?

-Fixed in an earlier edit.
+Fixed; thanks!

 > Referee: 2

+<--

 > Comments to the Author
 > The paper proposes a useful generalization of the write-once variables